List of Altair: A Record of Battles characters: Centro's city-states

 Located all over Rumeliana, there are twelve independent and influential city-states that face the Centro sea, and mostly specialize in mercantile trade, with a few exceptions.
 The most prominent ones are in West Rumeliana: Phoiníkē, Republic of Venedik, Republic of L'isonlani, and Republic of Chielo.
 3,000 years ago, Phoiníkē was once an empire that conquered most of the continent and the culture still holds much influence on other cultures in the present day.
 Unlike the Balt-Rhein Empire, the Phoiníkē Empire is well-respected for its fair treatment of the people and their diverse culture.
 Nowadays, Phoiníkē is a prosperous harbor city, and shares a long-time alliance with Venedik until Balt-Rhein conquered it.
 Two years after the conquest, Venedik liberates it from the empire's control and finally restores order to the Centro.

 Venedik

 The most powerful nation of the "Centro", founded by immigrants that took refuge in the lagoons to escape from invading equestrian tribes.
 It is a republic ruled by a Doge and a Senate made of noble merchants and military commanders.
-In order to preserve its hegemonic place in naval trades, Venedik's merchants are subjected to very strict and severe laws, and for transgressors the punishment is to be exiled, no matter the name or social position.
-Thanks to its captains' experiences, Venedik is able to deploy the most powerful naval fleet of all Rumeliana and the most deadly naval infantry.
+In order to preserve its hegemonic place in naval trades, Venedik's merchants are subjected to strict and severe laws.
+Any transgressors is subjected to exile as punishment, no matter the name or social position.
+Thanks to its captains' experiences, Venedik is possesses the most powerful naval fleet of all Rumeliana and the most deadly naval infantry.